Watch a 10 year-old Matty Healy share his pop star goals as The 1975 prepare to headline Glastonbury 2025

 The 1975 frontman Matty Healy appears on 'This Is Your Life' in 1999 with mum Denise Welch

-Well, it looks like it was little Matty's dreams which came true.
-Though it's uncertain whether his mother got that LA mansion in the end, The 1975 are a global success and are set to headline Glastonbury Festival for the first time ever on Friday 27th June.
+Well, it certainly looks like it was little Matty's dreams came true.
+Though it's uncertain whether his mother got that LA mansion, The 1975 are indeed a global success and are set to headline Glastonbury Festival for the first time ever!

-Until then, why not enjoy Matty Healy dancing to Jackson's Bad from 22 minutes and 19 seconds below?
+Until their set, why not enjoy this clip of Matty Healy dancing to Michael Jackson's Bad from 22:19 below?

 This is Your Life - Tim Healy